MargauxJenica/readme-generator/generated_readme/README.md

   ## Tests

-  Answer the questions in the command line to populate a README for your project
+  Answer the questions in the command-line to populate a README for your project

   ## Questions

   Please contact me regarding any inquiries, contact information is provided below:

-  GitHub: MaraguxJenica
+  GitHub: MargauxJenica
   Email: margaux.moments@gmail.com